manudragon333/qdb/Javascript Basic.md

 # Differences between foreach, for..in and for..of

+# List new ES6 Features?

 # Differences between normal function and arrow function.

 # What is strict mode in JavaScript?

-# List new ES6 Features?

 # What is this in JavaScript

-# Array functions

-# Object functions

 #